 Hamburg surprised me with some amazing places to eat and drink.
 Seriously, you all, this city is full of surprises.
 If you want to eat well, Hamburg is most definitely for you!

-Let’s start with breakfast in Hamburg
+Let’s start with breakfast

 It’s the weekend so let’s do brunch on Saturday!
 You must go to Nord Coast Coffee Roastery.
 But do yourself a favor and make a reservation a week or so ahead of time.
 I hate coffee (yeah, yeah *gasp*!) but I had a chai latte here and it was the best I have ever had in my life.
 Sean enjoyed the coffee, so it’s a good choice no matter your drink preference.
 The menu looks so good that you might have a hard time figuring out what you want to eat.
 What I can tell you is that the eggs and toast were better than eggs and toast should be.
 And the waffles looked seductive.
 I need to go back just for the waffles.